 7. Is there a children’s space and activities suited to younger visitors?

-Yes, the Children’s Lounge welcomes children accompanied by their parents.
+Yes, the Children’s Salon welcomes children accompanied by their parents.
 This mobile space provides younger visitors with a booklet and suitable resources to facilitate the discovery of the exhibitions on display.
-The public can access the space, free of charge, every Wednesday and at weekends, and daily during the school holidays from 2 p.m. to 6 p.m., subject to available places.
-Beginning in October 2021 and subject to the health and safety measures in vigour, workshops will also be offered to children during the holidays.
+Provided that the health situation permits it, the public can access the space, free of charge, every Wednesday and at weekends, and daily during the school holidays, subject to available places.
+Workshops are also offered to children.
+Learn more on our Children page.

 8. Are dogs allowed?